2020 Darwin Cup Results: Ihtsahymn Goes Back-to-Back

 The racing clubs involved in the Queensland Winter Racing Carnival are:

-Held at the Gold Coast Racecourse in May, the A.D.
-Hollindale Stakes is a Group 2 weight-for-age race worth over $350,000 in prize money.
+Held at the Gold Coast Racecourse (Sunshine Coast in 2023) in May, the A.D.
+Hollindale Stakes is a Group 2 weight-for-age race worth over $500,000 in prize money.
 Run over an 1800m distance, the event has been won by champion horses Shogun Lodge (2000-01), Might And Power (1998) and Rough Habit (1991-92).
-It now serves as the early lead-up to the Group 1 Doomben Cup with Sense Of Occasion (6th in 2017) the last Hollindale graduate to go on to win the Group 1.
-The A.D.
-Hollindale Stakes – Doomben Cup double meanwhile was most recently achieved by Streama (2014).
+It now serves as the early lead-up to the Group 1 Doomben Cup with Streama (2014) and star import Zaaki (2021) the last horses to do the Hollindale – Doomben Cup double.

 The Group 3 Gold Coast Guineas is a 1200m set weight race for three year old horses also held on Hollindale Day.